-The Grazia Museum is a historical museum which documents the origins and developments of the Grazia factory through samples of production since 1800 and majolica fragments dating back to the 1500s.
-It is housed within the walls of the Grazia factory which is itself a working museum as production still takes place in the same building built in 1922 by Ubaldo Grazia and his associates and the furnishings have remained almost unaltered.
-Parts of the collection were originally collected and organized by Milziade Magnani, (1883-1951), in his position as administrative president of Anonima Combattente G. Grazia (1923-193).
-In 2001, the collection was reorganized by the renowned ceramics expert, Giulio Busti and the display space was redesigned by architect Enrico Da Gai’s layout.
-The Grazia Museum is included in the museums network of Umbria..
+The Grazia Museum is a historical museum which documents the origins and developments of the Grazia Company through samples of production since 1800 and majolica fragments dating back to the 1500s.
+It is housed within the walls of the Grazia factory which is itself a working museum.
+Production still takes place in the factory built in 1922 by Ubaldo Grazia and his associates and the furnishings have remained almost unaltered.
+Parts of the collection were originally collected and organized by Milziade Magnani, (1883-1951), in his position as administrative president of Anonima Combattente G. Grazia (1923-1930).
+In 2001, the collection was reorganized by the renowned ceramics expert, Giulio Busti and the display space was redesigned by architect Enrico Da Gai.
+The Grazia Museum is part of the Umbria network of museums.

 The present collection is made up of nearly 700 works of art, divided into the following sections:

-The Grazia Factory production from 1800 to 1900 when the factory was located in the center of Deruta, which includes works of Giuseppe Grazia, Angelo Micheletti, Alpinolo Magnini and Ubaldo Grazia.
+- The Grazia factory production from 1800 to 1900 when the factory was located in Deruta's Center, which includes works of Giuseppe Grazia, Angelo Micheletti, Alpinolo Magnini and Ubaldo Grazia.
 These artists are credited with the revival of the artistic traditions of Deruta.

-Ceramics produced at the Grazia factory by invited visiting artists including Virgilio Retrosi (1926) and Giuseppe Sebesta (1965).
+- Ceramics produced by invited artists including Virgilio Retrosi (1926) and Giuseppe Sebesta (1965).

 UBALDO GRAZIA AT BRITISH MUSEUM

-The U. Grazia factory’s 1929 Catalog documented the most popular shapes and designs produced for the elite American and British markets.
-The designs came primarily from the 1500-1600’s, including ricco deruta, grottesche, arabesco, calligrafico and orvietano.
-A highlight of the catalog was “moresco fogliame e oro blu”, which was a long lost luster technique rediscovered by Ubaldo Grazia (1887-1961).
-Although the web site contains only a few pages from the original 1929 Catalog can be seen in the Grazia Museum.
-The catalog, “Museo della Fabbrica di Maioliche Grazia di Deruta”, documents the cultural, artistic, and historical role the Grazia factory played in the evolution of Umbrian ceramics.
+The U. Grazia factory’s 1929 Catalogue documented the most popular shapes and designs produced for the elite American and British markets.
+The designs came primarily from the 1500-1600’s, including Ricco Deruta, Grottesche, Arabesco, Calligrafico and Orvietano.
+A highlight of the catalogue was “Moresco fogliame e oro blu”, which was a long lost luster technique rediscovered by Ubaldo Grazia (1887-1961).
+Although the web site contains only a few pages from the original 1929 Catalogue it can be seen in its entirety at the Grazia Museum.
+The catalogue, “Museo della Fabbrica di Maioliche Grazia di Deruta”, documents the cultural, artistic, and historical role the Grazia factory played in the evolution of Umbrian ceramics.